ADV Reliant: Characteristics

 Reliant has a displacement of approximately 5,600 tons, and is 103 m long and 20 m wide.
 She has a large cargo deck and a crane.
 The ship's bridge, helipad and crew accommodation is located in her large forward superstructure.
 The ship "can produce thousands of litres of fresh water per day".

 In September 2022, the Chief of Navy, Vice Admiral Mark Hammond, stated that the tasks Reliant is capable of included "marine survey, delivering heavy equipment, search and rescue training, and disaster relief and recovery".

 The ship's capabilities upon delivery were criticised.
 She lacks the ability to operate landing craft.
 She also cannot embark a helicopter due to the absence of a hangar or aviation fuel storage facilities, and there is no direct connection between the cargo deck and helipad.
 The Australian Defence Magazine has written that these missing features are "widely seen as crucial for successful HADR [humanitarian assistance and disaster relief] operations, as they enable infrastructure independent transport".
 An article by the retired RAN officer Bob Moyse published by the Australian Strategic Policy Institute stated that "the Reliant is likely to be of limited use for disaster relief" due to these issues.

 Under project SEA 3033 Phase 2, Reliant is to receive an upgrade.
 While the goals of the project have not been announced, the Australian Defence Magazine stated that they may include improvements to her helicopter and landing craft capabilities and possibly fitting the ship with small calibre weapons.
 Moyse argued that these upgrades would not make Reliant fit for her intended purpose, as she can only enter deep ports and cargo would need to be loaded onto the landing craft with the ship's crane, which is an not an efficient approach.

+As of 2024 Reliant was crewed by a civilian crew of 18, augmented by four RAN sailors, a Navy liaison officer and two Australian Army soldiers.

+The RAN ordered two light landing craft in July 2024 to operate from Reliant.
+They are expected to be delivered in the first half of 2025.
+The craft will replace the LCVP which Reliant currently embarks and are expected to be larger and faster.